 Soft sand under your feet, warming sun on your skin and gentle Gulf breezes in your hair await on this ultimate Miami to Orlando road trip.
 Add to that the with wildlife teeming Everglades National Park and, at road’s end, loaded Orlando theme parks.
-Yes, this road trip from Miami to Orlando makes clear why Florida is such a loved American state.

 First cross the state of Florida, hopefully in one piece — this is alligator territory.
 Then embrace laid-back Gulf Coast beaches.